Have you been injured in an accident that was not your fault?

 If you have been injured as a result of your employer's actions or negligence, you have the right to make a claim.

-Under a CFA, Lhanbryde injury claimants will also not have to pay any fees upfront.
+Lhanbryde injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Lhanbryde, Moray and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Lhanbryde, Moray and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.